Why Public Debates Don’t Change People

 Unsafe to admit doubt.

-Unsafe to let go of an identity that once held them together.
+Unsafe to let go of an identity they believe holds them together.

 You don’t untangle those fears while being filmed.